jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 ### 2.x Date

-Date objects in v8 can be constructed in a similar way as one would do in JavaScript.
-The `v8::Date::New` static method accepts a `double` which is a valid timestamp as an argument.
+Date objects in v8 are constructed similarly to Date objects in JavaScript.
+The `v8::Date::New` static method accepts a `double`, which is a valid timestamp, as an argument.

 ```c++
 v8::Local<v8::Value> date = v8::Date::New(1224744689038.0);